fosslight/hub-guide-en/tips/1_common/1_oss_table/README.md

 ## OSS Table Search
 {: .left-bar-title }
-Beneath the header of the OSS Table, there is a filter for searching.
+The header of the OSS Table, there is a filter for searching.
 You can use this filter to search for specific values within each column.
 ![OSSTableSearch](../../images/common/oss_table_functions/oss_table_search.png)
 - The Filter is composed as follows:
     - Search Input Field(![ExportListBOM](../../images/common/oss_table_buttons/search_input.png))